dotnet/blazor/src/Microsoft.AspNetCore.Blazor.Mono/HowToUpgradeMono.md

 ## Verifying

-Rebuild Blazor completely from a clean state:

- * `cd` to the root of your Blazor repo
- * Verify `git status` shows your working copy has no uncommitted edits
- * `git clean -xdf`
- * `git submodule foreach git clean -xdf`
- * `build.cmd` or `./build.sh`

-Now run the E2E tests.

-If anything seems broken, you might want to start investigations in the MonoSanity project, since this just uses Mono directly, without most of what Blazor builds on top of it.
+Push your change as a PR to the `blazor` repo.
+Once the CI system has built the resulting package, download it.
+It usually has a name like `Microsoft.AspNetCore.Blazor.Mono.3.2.0-ci.nupkg`.

+Switch over to the `aspnetcore` repo and modify the `eng\Versions.props` file to use your new version (e.g., `3.2.0-ci`).
+To restore this correctly,

+ * Make sure you don't already have a `-ci` version of that package in your NuGet package cache
+ * Run a `dotnet restore` with `-s <directory_containing_the_download>`

+Now try running the StandaloneApp and perf benchmarks to be sure the apps still work, and the size and perf numbers haven't regressed badly.
+Ideally, also run all the E2E tests.

+If everything looks good, you can proceed with merging your PR to the `blazor` repo.